 Despite this chequered colonial past, Singh still finds something worth celebrating in the crossing of cultures.

 The samosa burger is carried over from Babu Ji, Singh’s temporarily closed New York restaurant.
 A freshly made samosa comes sandwiched in a burger bun, its mild spice balanced with a minty tamarind chutney.
 There are also toasted brioche rolls filled with butter chicken, and nachos topped with salsa, date and tamarind chutney, mint and coriander.
+Plus, saucy and cheesy butter chicken parmas, which feature a whole thigh instead of diced pieces.

 There are 16 beer taps, rotating weekly, as well as four tap wines – including a pét-nat – all from Tasmanian winery Domaine Simha.